George Parker Dykes

 Brief Life History of George Parker

-When George Parker Dykes was born on 24 December 1814, in Belleville, St. Clair, Illinois, United States, his father, James Dykes, was 39 and his mother, Frances Culbertson, was 31.
-He married Martha Shockley on 5 March 1828, in Worcester, Maryland, United States.
+When George Parker Dykes was born on 24 December 1814, in Belleville, St. Clair, Illinois, United States, his father, James Dykes, was 32 and his mother, Frances Culbertson, was 31.
+He married Dorcas Keeling on 1 November 1835, in Edwards, Illinois, United States.
+They were the parents of at least 3 sons and 2 daughters.
 He lived in Nacogdoches, Texas, United States in 1824 and Rio Linda, Sacramento, California, United States in 1860.
 He registered for military service in 1831.
 He died on 25 February 1888, in Mesa, Maricopa, Arizona, United States, at the age of 73, and was buried in City of Mesa Cemetery, Mesa, Maricopa, Arizona, United States.

 Do you know George Parker?
 Do you have a story about him that you would like to share?
 Sign In or Create a FREE Account